Kong/docs.konghq.com/app/_hub/kong-inc/ai-sanitizer/overview/_index.md

 You can anonymize data in requests using the following redact modes:

-* `placeholder`: Redact the sensitive data with a fixed placeholder pattern, `PLACEHOLDER{i}`, where `i` is a sequence number and the same original text share the same number.
+* `placeholder`: Replaces sensitive data with a fixed placeholder pattern, `PLACEHOLDER{i}`, where `i` is a sequence number.
+Identical original values receive the same placeholder.

    For example, the location `New York City` might be replaced with `LOCATION`.